 With an approach of applied knowledge, XR gives students the opportunity to construct their own understanding of concepts.
 Virtual environments can for example ask students to create their own model of the solar system and thereby consolidate their theoretical knowledge .
 Learners are moving from a passive mode of receiving knowledge to an active mode of constructing their own understanding through interactions.
 Such a learning approach is also known as constructivist learning, a theory that argues that we create our own understanding of the world through our own experiences .
 It also argues that learning is a process that is tied to our previous knowledge and that new information needs to be processed in a meaningful way.

 Traditional approaches to teaching abstract concepts, such as using visualisations, videos, or schemas, can often successfully convey information to students.
 However, many students still struggle to grasp these concepts and therefore more concrete methods are necessary.
 The crucial step that extended reality allows learners to take, is to not merely engage in three-dimensionsional visualisations, but to directly manipulate and interact with what they are learning.
+This is the revolution of learning abstract concepts in XR.
 While a 3D space can help with gaining a deeper spatial understanding, the interactive aspects of XR creates opportunities for concrete experiences of concepts that could otherwise not be experienced.

 One such example can be found in the Electrostatic Playground, where students can learn about electromagnetism by manipulating electric charges and receive immediate feedback on their actions .